 Adding safety features

 Installing smoke alarms, gas detectors, shatter-proof windows, and security systems can help lower your homeowners rates.
 Talk to an insurance agent about home safety discounts before beginning any renovation.
+You can reach one of our insurance advisors at (844) 300-3237.
 For a little bit of money, you’ll get a lot of security…and a safety discount towards lowered insurance rates.

 Replacing HVAC system

 Outdated furnaces and ACs are considered an electrical hazard and increased risk.
 If you replace the HVAC system with a reputable company, the system will be considered less of a risk.
 Lower risk means lower insurance.

 Additionally, a good HVAC system can help increase air quality.
 Air purification systems and humidifiers can help remove dangerous allergens and better the health of your family and home.

 Replacing electric or plumbing